SENSEi: Input-Sensitive Compilation for Accelerating GNNs: Evaluation

-We compare the geomean speedup of the optimal configuration (Oracle Geomean), with the decisions made by \system{} (model).
-In addition, we evaluate decisions made by an oracle that is capable of selecting the best primitive composition considering only the underlying hardware architecture (arch), embedding sizes (emb), or the input graph (graph) independently for each GCN and GAT.
-For example, considering the oracle for graph, if the recompute composition is most often the best for GAT on any embedding size and hardware for a given graph, then the oracle will always choose the recompute option for that graph for all architectures and embedding sizes.
-The result of this analysis is presented in Table \ref{table:model_comparison}, and shows the benefit of using a learned system in \system{}.
-Although the impact of the architecture as well as embedding sizes cannot be denied through these results, the graph-based oracles come closest in terms of accuracy to \system{}.
-However, the graph feature corresponding to selecting the correct primitive composition is not the most obvious, which is density.
-This is supported by the contrastingly different observations for ogbn-products and com-Amazon with similar density.
+It is non-trivial to select the best primitive composition, as it depends on multiple input factors.
+To perform a deeper analysis, we compare the geomean speedup of the optimal configuration (Optimal), with the decisions made by \system{}.
+In addition, we evaluate decisions made by an oracle that selects the best primitive composition independently considering only the underlying hardware architecture (\textit{Arch}), embedding sizes (\textit{Emb}), or the input graph (\textit{Graph}) for both GCN and GAT.
+For example, the \textit{Graph} oracle selects \textit{recompute} as the best for GAT on a given graph if \textit{recompute} is beneficial for a majority of the input configurations (ranging over embedding sizes and target hardware).

-Considering the feature importance of the XGBoost models shown in Figure \ref{fig:feat_imp}, it is possible to see that multiple features contribute to making the final decision.
-The top four features for both composition selectors are output embedding sizes, number of rows, number of nnzs, and graph density.
-However, how they contribute to the final decision does not seem straightforward to interpret.

-These observations support that making the correct decision is non-trivial and requires a combination of multiple factors as well as a way to identify the characteristics that contribute to the correct decision.
-With a data-driven approach, a correct decision can be identified by training an appropriate model as that has been done with \system{}.
-Instead of manually searching to find an ideal heuristic in each scenario, scripted data collection and training can decide the adaptability and accuracy of the results.